Recognizing the Signs and Symptoms of Low Testosterone

-Medical researchers are not exactly sure why giving testosterone to women of all ages seems to improve their sex lives, but the results in treating the sexual wellness symptoms of low testosterone in women have been undeniably good!
+Medical researchers are not exactly sure why giving testosterone to women of all ages seems to improve their sex lives, resulting in increased interest in sex,as well as increased ability to achieve orgasms.
+Overall the results in treating the sexual wellness symptoms of low testosterone in women have been undeniably good!

 How Is Low Testosterone Treated in Men?

 For men, of course, there is no doubt that the most effective treatment for low testosterone is testosterone replacement therapy.
 Testosterone replacement therapy, sometimes referred to as “T-therapy,” treats the symptoms of low testosterone in men by giving them back what time and nature takes away.
 Testosterone therapy for men is prescribed in the form of gels, skin patches, or intramuscular injections.
 Testosterone therapy can alleviate most, if not all of the signs and symptoms of Low-T in men, and thereby:

 Help to build lean muscle and help you get more out of your workouts